Table of Contents

 Not paying your rent on time may also come back to haunt you when applying for a mortgage.
 In situations where you do not have much credit history, a mortgage lender may ask other good payment proof.
 For this, they may ask for a letter from your landlord saying that you have not missed any rent payments.

 One may think that not having any debt is the best way to show you can manage money properly.
 However, a lender needs to see a proven track record and a credit history is the best way for them to see this.
 If you do not have any debt, that means you do not have any debt that is going towards building your credit score.
 This can equal a lower score or no score at all.
+This will negatively affect you when searching for the best mortgage rates in Ottawa Ontario.
 Typically a lender will want to see that you have at least two credit items that you pay on time for at least two years.

 Too much debt